Compare two cars

 Verdict

 Jaguar appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers slightly better overall protection and takes the lead.
 It all continues in the same direction, with Mercedes Benz being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
 It's not difficult to say then that if I'd need to make a choice, it would definitely be the Mercedes Benz.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.

 Related articles